tonychu805/Food_Delivery_Platforms_Analysis/README.md

 An exploratory data analysis to advise stakeholders on which area we should launch Otter.
 A Tableau dashboard is used to visualise the finding and filter by restaurant name and delivery platform.

-● Presentation slide may be found here: https://shorturl.at/prsV4 ● Tableau dashboard may be found here: https://shorturl.at/uSUV2
+1. Presentation slide may be found here: https://shorturl.at/prsV4 <br/>

-# There are several questions about the Titanic data that I have:
+2. Tableau dashboard may be found here: https://shorturl.at/uSUV2

-# 1. Who was the oldest survivor and what does the distribution of passengers' ages look like?
+# Three implications drawn from this analysis:

-# 2. Was there a relationship between age and survival rate?
+1. Franchise customers are often the ones that generate more revenue than SMB customers since they tend to purchase or implement systems by large across locations.
-# 3. Did having a cabin increase survival rate?
+2. More Inactivities of delivery partner connections implies higher churns.
-# 4. Did gender play a factor in terms of revenue and fare price?
+3. To launch the Otter service among SMBs, we shall examine the cities with the highest restaurant concentrations (highest number of unique restaurants with active delivery partners), and thus cities with at least 5,000 unique restaurants were chosen for this analysis.